 Moe’s shirt was partially untucked in the back and face was bright red.
 His clubs were scattered about the ground as sweat dripped from his brow.
 He had just finished one of his mesmerizing ball-striking exhibitions.
 Three of his first four shots hit the target.
-He fired shots from divots with a 3 wood and some of his driver shots were bouncing off of the metal pole 250 yards away.
+He fired shots from divots with a three wood, and some of his driver shots were bouncing off of the metal pole 250 yards away.

 I approached him to ask him a question.

 “Moe, you’re the best in the word.
 I’ve never seen anyone hit the ball like that”.

 MOE: “I know, I’m the best in the world”.

 “How did you learn to do that?”